Arkaeriit/reflet/assembler/README.md

 ```

 ### Word size
-The various macro-instructions can be compiled differently depending on the target processor word size.
+The various macro-instructions can be compiled differently depending on the target processor's word size.
 Even if the code could be compatible with the various processor, using a smaller word size might not let make full use of the processor, and using a big one might create superfluous instruction.
 You should set the target word size by using the macro `wordsize` followed by the word size in bits in the first line of the assembly language file.

 ### Example
 This example shows a program that adds 30 to the register R2 on a 16-bit processor in an infinite loop.